 Desktop Setup Guide for NordPass

-To install NordPass on your desktop computer, visit NordPass and click to download the software.
+To install the software on your desktop computer, visit NordPass and click to download the software.
 It should only take a minute or less for the software to download to your computer.

 When you open and run the software, you’ll first be met with a login screen like this: